 Our diagram shows a school's journey towards mastery.
 Use it to determine where your school's journey starts (click/tap diagram to show a larger version with more detail of the journey).

 Who can take part?

-This project is for schools who have previously participated in a Development Work Group.
-All schools must show a strong commitment from both school and subject leadership for embedding teaching for mastery approaches, and at least the lead participant teacher from the Development Work Group school must have already started using teaching for mastery approaches.
-Each school will have a lead participant, normally the subject leader for maths.
-They are likely to have played a lead role in previous years.
-Any additional participants should be in a position to play an active role in leading change across the school.
-It is important that school leadership team including the headteacher are also involved to ensure that there is a whole school commitment for embedding changes.
+This is for schools who have previously participated in a Development Work Group.
+All must show a strong commitment for embedding teaching for mastery approaches, and at least the lead teacher from the Development Work Group must have already started using mastery approaches.
+The school leadership team including the headteacher must also be involved, to ensure there is a whole school commitment.